FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Related Work

 \section{Related Work}

-In the energy domain, forecasting has traditionally been addressed using statistical approaches accounting for temporal patterns such as ARIMA and machine learning-based methods for tabular data, e.g., random forests and gradient boosting techniques \cite{Antonopoulos2020DSR,Donti2021ML}.
-Comprehensive reviews of electricity price forecasting established early on that the heterogeneous statistical properties of energy time series -- spikes, mean reversion, calendar effects -- preclude a single dominant model class, motivating dataset-specific tuning and ensemble strategies \cite{Weron2014EPF}.
-As a consequence, practical energy forecasting pipelines are typically built around careful, domain-specific feature engineering -- temperature and weather covariates, calendar and holiday indicators, lagged target values, and recency effects -- combined with comparatively small, well-regularized models.
-Lessons from the Global Energy Forecasting Competitions (GEFCom)~\cite{Hong2016Probabilistic} confirmed that such feature engineering often outweighs architectural complexity, with gradient boosting and quantile regression emerging as strong probabilistic baselines.
-In line with these findings, Gradient Boosted Trees like XGBoost dominate recent energy forecasting competitions \cite{Chen2016XGBoost, Browell2025HEFTcom, Pu2025HybridStrategy}, while random forest remains a robust, stable, and simple baseline widely adopted in practical applications due to its minimal tuning requirements and interpretability \cite{Breiman2001RandomForest}.
-Large-scale empirical comparisons further report that such compact, task-specifically tuned tree ensembles remain highly competitive with task-specific deep learning architectures, as the limited historical data typical of individual energy forecasting tasks favor small, low-variance models with strong inductive biases and hand-crafted features over larger, data-hungry architectures \cite{Lago2018DLvsTrad}.
-Together, these findings establish XGBoost and random forest -- combined with energy-specific feature engineering -- as the natural task-specific baselines for evaluating generalist forecasting approaches in the energy domain.
-Building on these developments, a new class of models has emerged that goes beyond task-specific training -- Time Series Foundation Models (TSFMs).
+In the energy domain, forecasting has traditionally been addressed using statistical approaches that account for temporal patterns, such as ARIMA, and machine-learning-based methods for tabular data, e.g., random forests and gradient boosting techniques~\cite{Antonopoulos2020DSR,Donti2021ML}.
+Comprehensive reviews of electricity price forecasting established early on that no single model class dominates: the heterogeneous statistical properties of energy time series -- spikes, mean reversion, calendar effects -- instead motivate dataset-specific tuning and ensemble strategies~\cite{Weron2014EPF}.
+As a consequence, practical energy-forecasting pipelines are typically built around domain-specific feature engineering, e.g., leveraging temperature and weather covariates, calendar and holiday indicators, lagged target values, and recency effects, used to task-specifically optimize comparatively small, well-regularized models.
+Lessons from the Global Energy Forecasting Competitions (GEFCom)~\cite{Hong2016Probabilistic} point in the same direction: in the wind and solar tracks, most highly ranked approaches used variants of gradient boosting and quantile regression, and careful data cleansing and feature handling characterized the winning entries.
+In line with these findings, gradient-boosted trees such as XGBoost~\cite{Chen2016XGBoost} dominate forecasting competitions: they were part of all winning solutions of the ASHRAE Great Energy Predictor III competition~\cite{Miller2020ASHRAE}, displaced deep-learning approaches among the top entries of the M5 competition~\cite{Makridakis2022M5,Januschowski2022Trees}, and prevail in the recent HEFTCom challenge~\cite{Browell2025HEFTcom,Pu2025HybridStrategy}.
+Furthermore, random forest~\cite{Breiman2001RandomForest} remains a robust, stable, and simple baseline widely adopted in practical applications due to its minimal tuning requirements and interpretability.